What is Penetrex?

-The product is billed as an effective treatment on its own, as well as an excellent complement to existing therapies such as heating pads, ice packs, arthritis gloves, massagers, supplements, and many other treatments.
+According to the company, simply apply Penetrex anywhere you may be experiencing pain, discomfort, tingling, or numbness.
+While Penetrex is designed to be an effective treatment on its own, the company claims that it can be used as a complement to existing therapies such as heating pads, ice packs, arthritis gloves, massagers, and supplements.

 How To Use Penetrex

-On the product’s website, users are told to apply Penetrex liberally to the affected area, massaging it in thoroughly for a minute or two.
-From there, you’ll need to repeat this process 3-4 times per day over an initial treatment period of 7-10 days.
+According to the website, users should massage Penetrex into the affected area thoroughly for 1-2 minutes.
+The company suggests repeating this process 3-4 times daily over an initial treatment period of 7-10 days.

 - Pyridoxine (Vitamin B6)